 Read the very bottom recipe today from Robin.
 That is your answer.
 GG Vi

 Condensed milk like Eagle brand is definitely different than canned carnation or u name it brand.
 Using condensed milk and the other ingredients called for may not be what you expect.
-Use regular canned milk instead unless your recipe calls for eagle brand or similar sweetened condense milk.

 I've used condensed milk for no bake cheesecake.
 Just remember you don't need to add extra sugar because condensed milk, unlike evaporated milk, is very sweet!